 Subsidiaries are entities controlled by the Company.
 Control exists when the Company has the existing rights that give it the current ability to direct the activities that significantly affect the entities' returns.
 The Company reassesses control on an ongoing basis.
 The financial statements of subsidiaries are included in the condensed interim consolidated financial statements from the date that control commences until the date that control ceases.
-These condensed interim consolidated financial statements include the accounts of the Company and of its wholly-owned subsidiaries (the "Group") as follows:
+These condensed interim consolidated financial statements form the date that control ceases of the accounts of the Company and of its wholly-owned subsidiaries (the "Group") as follows:

-For the three-month periods ended September 30, 2024 and 2023 (Unaudited)

-(expressed in thousands of Canadian dollars or other currencies, except for number of equity instruments and per share amounts)
+For the three-month and nine-month periods ended March 31, 2025 and 2024 (Unaudited) (expressed in thousands of Canadian dollars or other currencies, except for number of equity instruments and per share amounts)